Goya Award for Best Art Direction

-The Goya Award for Best Art Direction (Spanish: Premio Goya a la mejor dirección artística) is one of the Goya Awards, Spain's principal national film awards.
-The category was first presented at the first editiong of the Goya Awards with Félix Murcia being the first winner of the award for his work in Dragon Rapide (1986).
+The Goya Award for Best Art Direction (Spanish: Premio Goya a la mejor dirección artística) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the awards debuted in 1986.
+Félix Murcia was the first winner of the award for his work in Dragon Rapide (1986).

 Félix Murcia holds the record of the most awards in this category with five followed by Gil Parrondo with four wins.